georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 Inkscape under other OS, the directories will be different.

 The `user extensions` refers to extensions created by you as an Inkscape user.
-The `inkscape extensons` or `system extensions` refers to the programs that come with the Inkscape installation.
+The `inkscape extensions` or `system extensions` refers to the programs that come with the Inkscape installation.
 We could put our extensions in the `inkscape extensions` directory, and they will run just fine.
-But it is better to seperate them in two directories.
+But it is better to separate them in two directories.

 We can add two alias to the `~/.bashrc` file to have easier access to those two